Ernest William Goodpasture (1886 – 1960) was an American pathologist.

 - 1959-60– Associate in Pathology at the University of Mississippi Medical Center

 - 1960 – Emeritus Professor of Pathology at Vanderbilt University

 - Died 20 September 1960, Nashville, Tennessee

-- Goodpasture syndrome (1919) – circulating anti-GBM (glomerular basement membrane) antibodies targetted against the noncollagenous domain of the α-3 chain of collagen IV associated with glomerulonephritis and pulmonary haemorrhage.
+Circulating anti-GBM (glomerular basement membrane) antibodies targeted against the noncollagenous domain of the α-3 chain of collagen IV associated with glomerulonephritis and pulmonary haemorrhage.
 Immunofluorescence significant for immunoglobulin G on the basement membrane in renal or lung tissue.

 - McCullum-Goodpasture stain